AndrewZhou924/graph-ood-detection/README.md

 TODO: we need to give a formal definition to the node/link/graph-level OOD detection problem.

-### Relation with the anomaly detection problem
+### Relation to the anomaly detection problem

-Unlike traditional anomaly detection which assumes a small percentage of anomalies, in the graph domain, the OOD part may contain nodes that are comparable in size to the ID part.
+Unlike traditional anomaly detection, which assumes a small percentage of anomalies, in the graph domain, the OOD part may contain nodes that are comparable in size to the ID part.

 (taken from "Learning on Graphs with Out-of-Distribution Nodes", KDD 2022)

-Anomaly graphs are usually malicious samples from a real system and available during train- ing; while OOD graphs are samples from the distribution that the model has not seen during training.
+Anomaly graphs are usually malicious samples from a real system and available during training; while OOD graphs are samples from the distribution that the model has not seen during training.

 (taken from "A Data-centric Framework to Endow Graph Neural Networks with Out-Of-Distribution Detection Ability", KDD 2023)

+### Relation to the uncertainty estimation

+TODO.

 ## Recent works
 KDD 2023.
 A Data-centric Framework to Endow Graph Neural Networks with Out-Of-Distribution Detection Ability.